bottlepy/bottle/docs/tutorial.md

 ## Final words
 Now we are at the end of this introduction and tutorial to Bottle.
 We learned about the basic concepts of Bottle and wrote a first application using the Bottle framework.
 In addition to that, we saw how to adapt Bottle for large task and server Bottle through a Apache web server with mod_wsgi.

 As said in the introduction, this tutorial is not showing all shades and possibilities of Bottle.
-What we skipped here is e.g. using regular expressions on dynamic routes, returning [json](JSON data), how to serve static files and receive File Objects and Streams.
+What we skipped here is e.g. using regular expressions on dynamic routes, returning [JSON data][json], how to serve static files and receive File Objects and Streams.
 Furthermore, we did not show how templates can be called from within another template.
-For an introduction into those points, please refer to the full [bottle_doc](Bottle documentation).
+For an introduction into those points, please refer to the full [Bottle documentation][bottle_doc].

 ## Complete example listing
 As above the ToDo list example was developed piece by piece, here is the complete listing: